jayhjman/Web-Design-Challenge/README.md

 # Latitudes Weather Analysis Visualization

-- **_Latitudes Weather Analysis_** - Is a <a href="https://jayhjman.github.io/Web-Design-Challenge/" target="_blank">HTML Visualization</a> that summarizes a weather analysis on a set ~500 cities in the given data set.
+- **_Latitudes Weather Analysis_** - Is [HTML Visualization](https://jayhjman.github.io/Web-Design-Challenge/) that summarizes a weather analysis on a set ~500 cities in the given data set.
 These cities are then applied to a series of plots that compare latitude to 4 weather attributes, Max Temp, Humiditiy, Cloudiness, and Wind Speed.

 ## Files